 General Advice

-Chueca has a lot of bars that didn’t make the list but that doesn’t mean they aren’t worth checking out.
-A few honorary mentions are Thick, Zarpa, Hot and Bears Bar for the hirsute lovers.
-Whereas there is Twist and Shout, Why Not and Vuelvete Loco for quirky bars that have a little something different about them.
-There are of course lots of cruising bars too if you’re feeling frisky during the early hours.
+Chueca has a lot of bars that didn’t make the list, but that doesn’t mean they aren’t worth checking out.
+A few honorary mentions are Hot and Bears Bar as other options for the hirsute lovers.
+Meanwhile, there is Twist and Shout for gaymers, Why Not for another bar/club hybrid, and Vuélvete Loco for Latin American vibes.
+There are, of course, lots of cruising bars too if you’re feeling frisky during the early hours.

-In Spain people tend to go out later and places don’t tend to fill till around midnight – after all dinner isn’t usually concluded till 10pm.
-The best time to hit the bars is around 11pm to avoid any queues but also prevent being alone in an empty bar.
-It pays to not assume all the bartenders speak English – although a lot do – so you would be well served to know how to order your favorite drinks in Spanish before hitting Chueca.
+In Spain, people tend to go out later, and places don’t tend to fill up until around midnight—after all, dinner usually isn’t concluded until 10 p.m.
+The best time to hit the bars is around 11 p.m. to avoid any queues but also prevent being alone in an empty bar.
+It pays to not assume all the bartenders speak English—although many do—so you would be well-served to know how to order your favorite drinks in Spanish before hitting Chueca.

 On that note, the drinks also tend to be much stronger.
-Spirits with a mixer are known as “copas” and are the equivalent of a triple in most countries – sometimes even more if you flash the bartender a winning smile.
-It’s not uncommon for drinks such as a gin and tonic to come in glasses the size of a small fishbowl!
-Just something to bear in mind if you’re trying to pace yourself to do a trasnochar in the city that truly never sleeps.
+Spirits with a mixer are known as “copas” and are the equivalent of a triple in most countries—sometimes even more if you flash the bartender a winning smile.
+It’s not uncommon for drinks, such as a gin and tonic, to come in glasses the size of a small fishbowl!
+Just something to bear in mind if you’re trying to pace yourself to trasnochar in the city that truly never sleeps.